6twirl9/draft-sdb-tool/README.txt

   .
 All data internal to the collaboration have been removed.
   .
 This directory only contains a snapshot of the most important files.

+VIM required to "see" the code as intended with fold merkers === & ///.